makrai/notes/bostan18-text-emo-corpora.md

 * 39,740 tweets
 * Part of this data has been used in Microsoft’s Cortana Intelligence Gallery
-* The set of labels is non-standard (see Table 4).
-It is
+* The set of labels is non-standard (see Table 4)
-* annotated via crowdsourcing with one label per tweet and
+* annotated via crowdsourcing with one label per tweet
 * free download, the license is not specified
 * noisy: the data is comparably noisy